digitalocean/container-blueprints/DOKS-hardening/README.md

 ![DOKS End to End Security](asssets/../assets/images/DOKS_E2E_Security.png)

-There are many vulnerability scanning tools available but this guide focuses on two implementations:
+There are many vulnerability scanning tools available but this guide focuses on two implementations - [Armosec Kubescape](https://github.com/armosec/kubescape/) and [Snyk](https://snyk.io).

+Without further ado, please pick one to start with from the list below.

+## Security Compliance Scanning Solutions

 | KUBESCAPE | SNYK |
 |:---------------------------------------------------------------------:|:------------------------------------------------------:|